fisher-alice/johnny-five-wiki/Expander.md

 - **digital-read-#** Whenever `digitalRead(pin, ...)` is called, an event handler with naming form of `digital-read-#` (where # is the pin number) is registered.

 - **analog-read-#** Whenever `analogRead(pin, ...)` is called, an event handler with naming form of `analog-read-#` (where # is the pin number) is registered.

+- **ready** For compatibility with IO Plugins only.
+This event is meaningless, so don't use it.